romanini-ciandt/terraform-example-foundation/2-environments/README.md

 ## Purpose

-The purpose of this step is to setup development, nonproduction, and production environments within the Google Cloud organization that you've created.
+The purpose of this step is to setup development, non-production, and production environments within the Google Cloud organization that you've created.

 ## Prerequisites